 While the principle of modesty is a true principle in all circumstances, “modesty” can mean different things in different circumstances.

 A swimsuit covering the chest and stomach appears modest at the swimming pool.
-But a modest swimsuit would be entirely immodest to wear to high school.
+But a modest swimsuit would be entirely immodest to wear to school or in a workplace.

 Why is this?

 Because modesty doesn’t just mean covering your body.
 It also includes dressing, appearing, and behaving in such a way that isn’t self-aggrandizing or self-indulgent.
 A tuxedo in the temple draws attention away from the sacred ceremonies taking place and points it directly toward the man wearing it.
 Similarly, even “modest” wedding dresses are often requested to be worn after—not during—the ceremony.
 The focus of all patrons and guests should be on the covenants, not on the coverings; the deeds, not the dress.

 What is Modesty?